ilhan007/ui5con25-handson/docs/1_Getting_Started.md

 This file defines the component's `template` - the HTML markup that will be rendered whenever someone uses the web component's tag.

 The template is written in `JSX` (TSX) and it allows us to write HTML-like code inside JavaScript.
-We use its TypeScript flavour, `TSX`, benefiting from static type checking and advanced editor support.
+We use its TypeScript flavor, `TSX`, benefiting from static type checking and advanced editor support.

 Currently, it’s minimal to give you a clean starting point.
-It shows how the event handler is attached and component's state is rendered.
+It shows how the event handler is attached and the component's state is rendered.

 ```tsx